Congruence schemes: Sesquiads

 This implies that the addition is associative and distributive when defined and respects zero, i.e., $a+0=a$ holds for every $a\in A$.
 It further implies that addition is cancellative, i.e., if $a+c=b+c$, then $b=a$. \end{definition}

 The maximality of $D_k$ implies that $D_k$ is uniquely determined by $\ph$ and so we can give an alternative definition of a $+$-structure as an equivalence class of injections of a multiplicative monoid $\ph:A\hookrightarrow R$ into rings $R$, where two such embeddings are equivalent, if they define the same addition on $A$.
-See Section \ref{alternative} for an extension of this idea.
+See Section \ref{alternative} for more on this idea.